 An In-Depth Look at the Weapons of Aikido

 Aikido training makes use of three principal types of weapons: bokken, jo, and tanto.
 The jo, bokken, and tanto respectively represent far, medium, and close distances.
 Each weapon serves a certain purpose.
 Bokken is a wooden model of the Japanese sword, the katana.
 Jo is a light wooden pole of about 50 inches in length.
 Its main application is for making direct blows and chop blows to both the body and the legs.
 Jo is also used to block attacks.
 Tanto is a Samurai dagger which can be used as a picking weapon.
 Aikido of El Paso also uses short staffs representing clubs, bats, and bottles which are more contemporary threats someone may encounter today.
 All weapons allow students to better understand the basic principles of aikido movements.
-Finally, the inclusion of weapons leads to a more intense practice.
+Finally, the inclusion of weapons leads to more intense practice.
 It’s a great way for students to expand their aikido training.

 Aikido Lessons for Adults in the El Paso Area

 The use of weapons in aikido training helps to boost the student’s abilities.
 Weapons training also leads to more productive self defense methods.
 Aikido weapons are the foundation for understanding empty hands technique.
 Students learn katas, partnered practice, and weapons taking.
 Aikido of El Paso’s weapons classes are open to all students.
 Visit our dojo today to experience the benefits of weapons training.